What is epilepsy?

 Talk to your doctor before starting a new diet and make sure you’re getting vital nutrients.
 In any case, not eating processed foods can help improve your health.

-Epilepsy and behavior: Is there a connection?
+behavior: Is there a connection?

 Children with epilepsy tend to have more learning and behavioral problems than those who don’t.
 Sometimes there’s a connection.
 But these problems aren’t always caused by epilepsy.